GinkoBalboa/parfis/python-package/README.md

 ```

 After installing you can try if the library loads and check the info of
-the istalled build with the following three commands from your python terminal:
+the installed build with the following three commands from your python terminal:

 ``` python
 from parfis import Parfis